NewYaroslav/obfy/README.md

 };
 ```

-The `WHEN` macro has a more or less confusing lambda declaration which includes the local `__avholder` as being passed in by value.
+The `OBFY_WHEN` macro has a more or less confusing lambda declaration which includes the local `__avholder` as being passed in by value.
 This is again due to the fact that various compilers decided to not to compile the same source code in the same way... well, some of them had a coup and bluntly declined to compile what the others already digested, that's why the ugly solution came into the existence.

 The code that is executed upon entering a branch (including also the default branch) is created by the `DO` and the `DEFAULT` macros.
-They both create an instance of the `obf::body` class, and the `DO` adds it to the steps of the case wrapper class, and the `DEFAULT` calls  the `add_default` member in order to specify a default branch.
-The `obf::body` class is much simpler, just a few lines:
+They both create an instance of the `obfy::body` class, and the `DO` adds it to the steps of the case wrapper class, and the `DEFAULT` calls  the `add_default` member in order to specify a default branch.
+The `obfy::body` class is much simpler, just a few lines:

 ```cpp
 class body final : public case_instruction